UsCutter MH 871-MK2 Vinyl Cutter Reviewed let’s see if it’s worthy of a top listing

 The first surprise came when the machine booted up.
 Wow, it’s loud.
 It’s worse than the Silhouette, and that machine isn’t quiet.
 I’ve started digging in and looked up some forums and questions.

-Since it’s a cheap machine under $300, it means that they have used the cheapest possible components.
+Since it’s a cheap machine, it means that they have used the cheapest possible components.
 The sound comes from the stepper motors.
 As you probably guessed, they are common and the cheapest ones to use.
 So no wonder the machine is loud.

 Let me tell you this.
 It’s good that I’ve moved into the garage; otherwise, my family would have revolted.
 They would’ve probably come at me with pitchforks and torches.
 There’s no insulation between the house and the garage.
 The noises were overheard.